liuly0322/ics/docs/homework/hw1.md

 ## T6

-Write the decimal quivalents for the IEEE floating point number below.
+Write the decimal equivalents for the IEEE floating point number below.

 0 10001001 11111001101001000000000